mazzalab/pyntacle/README.md

 ```

-> #### v.16.04 only
+> #### Ubuntu/Debian version <= 16.04
-> For Ubuntu/Debian 16.04 you also have to install two dependencies from the PyPi repository, by running:
+> For Ubuntu/Debian 16.04 and older, you also have to install two dependencies from the PyPi repository, by running:
 >```
 >pip3 install numpy
 >pip3 install llvmlite